 Alzheimer’s Society is the UK’s leading dementia charity.
 We provide information and support, improve care, fund research, and create lasting change for people affected by dementia.
 Every day, we work tirelessly to find new treatments and, ultimately, a cure for dementia.
 We provide expert information, training, and support services to all those who need our help.
 And we are creating a more dementia-friendly society so people with the condition can live without fear and prejudice.
 Let’s take on dementia together.
 Volunteer.
 Donate.
 Campaign for change.
 Whatever you do, unite with us against dementia.

 The Association for Dementia Studies (ADS), at the University of Worcester, established in 2009 and led by Professor Dawn Brooker, is an active research and education centre.
 Our multi-professional team are experts in the field of personcentred dementia care and support.
 Through research, education, consultancy and scholarship, we make a cutting-edge contribution to building evidence based practical ways of working with people living with dementia and their families that enables them to live well.

 Special Interest Streams

-We are very pleased to welcome once again special interest streams from the National Dementia Action Alliance (NDAA) and Dementia UK.
-They will be hosting dedicated sessions and streams addressing the specific challenges for people working in their fields and providing excellent new opportunities for learning and networking with key people.
+We were very pleased to welcome once again special interest streams from the National Dementia Action Alliance (NDAA) and Dementia UK.
+They were hosting dedicated sessions and streams addressing the specific challenges for people working in their fields and providing excellent new opportunities for learning and networking with key people.